 G-III's proprietary branded apparel also consists of both men's and women's products.
-The Andrew Marc line of women's and men's luxury outerwear is sold to upscale department and specialty retail stores.
+The Andrew Marc line of women's and men's luxury apparel is sold to upscale department and specialty retail stores.
 The Marc New York line of women's and men's better priced outerwear is sold to upper tier stores.
+The Marc Moto line is a men's denim lifestyle collection of sportswear and accessories.
 The Jessica Howard label is a moderate price dress line that sells to department stores, specialty stores and catalogs.
 Eliza J is a better dress line that sells to better department and specialty stores.
 The Black Rivet line of apparel consists of moderately priced women's and men's outerwear.
 We sell men's sports-related apparel under our G-III Sports by Carl Banks label.

-We also work with a diversified group of retail chains, such as Macy's, JC Penney and Kohl's, in developing product lines that are sold under their private label programs.
+We also work with a diversified group of retail chains, such as Macy's, JC Penney, Kohl's and Express, in developing product lines that are sold under their private label programs.
 We meet frequently with department and specialty chain store buyers who custom order products by color, fabric and style.
 These buyers may provide samples to us or may select styles already available in our showrooms.
-We believe we have established a reputation among these buyers for our ability to produce high quality product on a reliable, expeditious and costeffective basis.
+We believe we have established a reputation among these buyers for our ability to produce high quality product on a reliable, expeditious and cost-effective basis.